seek-oss/treat/docs/data-types.md

 }
 ```

-Simple psuedo selectors are supported at the top level.
+Simple pseudo selectors are supported at the top level.

 ```js
 {